-A. Obamacare increased the options employees’ spouses have for obtaining health insurance, and the law does not require employers to offer coverage to spouses.
+A. Obamacare (the Affordable Care Act) increased the options employees’ spouses have for obtaining health insurance, and the law does not require employers to offer coverage to spouses.
 Some employers have changed their approach to spousal coverage in recent years, but this is a trend that was in place long before the ACA.

 And the vast majority of organizations that offer health insurance continue to offer coverage for spouses.
-According to 2018 Kaiser Family Foundation data, 99 percent of firms with 200 or more employees offer coverage to employees’ spouses, and 97 percent of smaller firms also do so.
+According to 2020 Kaiser Family Foundation data, 99% of firms with 200 or more employees offer coverage to employees’ spouses, and 95% of smaller firms also do so.
 This is largely unchanged since ACA implementation began; in 2014, the first year that ACA-compliant coverage was available, those figures were 99% and 96%, respectively.

 But it has become more common in recent years for employers to restrict spousal coverage to spouses who don’t have access to their own employer-sponsored plan, or to add a surcharge to their premiums if they have access to their own employer-sponsored plan but choose to be added to a spouse’s plan instead.
 It should be noted, however, that the majority of employers are not yet restricting spousal coverage or adding surcharges for spouses who have access to their own employer-sponsored plan: As of 2020, 86% of employers allow spouses to enroll even if they have access to coverage from their own employer, and only 13% of those companies impose a surcharge in that scenario.